Squares Queensferry Crossing (1)

 In 1869, a railhead was built at Port Edgar which included the power to construct and operate a direct rail/ferry crossing to and from North Queensferry.

-In 1890 the Forth Rail Bridge was opened.
+In 1890 the Forth Bridge was opened.
 This had the immediate effect of making the rail/ferry crossing redundant.

 In 1916, the port was acquired by The Admiralty and, under the name HMS Columbine, established a base for destroyers.
 The site closed in 1928, and the buildings were used as a holiday camp for unemployed families from Edinburgh and Glasgow.